|

 Teaching arrangement and method of instruction:

 Each class will focus on one issue related to political persuasion.
-We will begin each meeting with a short lecture in which I will introduce the topic of that class in a broad context.
-Then, one student will present that week's reading material and lead a discussion based on the weekly article's findings and conclusions.
-We will conclude each class with a discussion of the implications of that week's topic for those trying to persuade in political contexts.
+We will begin each meeting with a short lecture in which I will introduce the topic of that lesson in a broad context.
+Then, one student will present that week's reading material, and another student will present a real-world example from Israeli politics of the main topic discussed in the article.
+We will conclude each class by discussing the implications of that week's topic for those trying to persuade.

 Course/Module Content: